$60 $39 (save 35%)

 Appearing in multiple versions, the initially named Style #36 shoe can be seen in numerous color options including black, white, silver, brown, yellow, green, red, blue, taupe, grey, pink, orange, and many more.

-Fit & Sizing of Vans Old Skool Shoes
+Fit & sizing of Vans Old Skool shoes

 One of the prime reasons why Vans Old Skool sneakers stayed in tune with the casual norm is because of its true to size fit.
 As with many comments and suggestions from reviewers, Vans Old Skool shoes follow the standard sizing of most human being’s feet.
-Some of these versions are the Old Skool Lite, Primary Check Old Skool, Leopard Old Skool, Mix Old Skool, and the Gum Old Skool.
+Some of these versions are the Old Skool Lite, Primary Check Old Skool, Leopard Old Skool, Mix Checker Old Skool, and the Gum Old Skool.

 On a different note, the Pro models of Vans shoes exhibit a more compact structure as compared to their core models.
 The Vans Old Skool Pro should be purchased half a size higher than the generally released edition because of its skate-bound properties which add more all-around protection on foot.